Nursing Simulation and Clinical Labs

 Current and Future Simulation Development

-The intent and the focus of simulation in the JMU Department of Nursing are to continue to develop nursing practices for students through a variety of technological applications and simulation scenarios.
-The JMU Department of Nursing in collaboration with the university is dedicated to continually improving simulation applications to enhance the nursing curriculum.
+The intent and the focus of simulation in the JMU School of Nursing are to continue to develop nursing practices for students through a variety of technological applications and simulation scenarios.
+The JMU School of Nursing in collaboration with the university is dedicated to continually improving simulation applications to enhance the nursing curriculum.
 The newest technology to be implemented will be an electronic health record software program, which will be implemented with the incoming fall 2013 nursing students.
 The future simulation labs include state of the art learning environments in the new health sciences building projected to be completed in 2016.

 Welcome to JMU Nursing